Where is the Festival?

 The standardized length eliminates a mid-evening shift change, allows Festival patrons a much smoother night, and creates a much stronger volunteer team.

-Volunteer Orientations are scheduled for a Thursday evening and a Saturday morning in the week or two before the Festival.
-Attend orientation on the date that works best for you.
+Volunteer Orientations are held at the Monroe County Public Library, 303 E Kirkwood Ave, in the Auditorium on the first floor.
+They are scheduled for a weekday evening and a Saturday morning in the week or two before the Festival.
 If you absolutely cannot make one of these dates, you must contact the Volunteer Coordinator.

 What are the different jobs?